djfletcher/RoadNetworkAPI/README.md

 ## Constructing the Road Network

-The logic that constructs these road networks is based on a fundamental principle: that any two roads that intersect will share at least one exact geographic coordinate.
+The logic that constructs these road networks is based on a fundamental principle: that any two intersecting roads will share at least one exact geographic coordinate.
 Open Street Maps abides by [this principle](http://wiki.openstreetmap.org/wiki/Node#Nodes_on_Ways).
 Therefore, intersections may be extracted from a city's road system by finding the coordinates that appear more than once (i.e. the point is shared by two different roads).

 ````ruby
 # Finding intersections in San Francisco, from an Open Street Maps GeoJSON file